 Special School District: The Special School District 1 Educational program provides for the search and identification of offenders up to age 25 who have been determined to have medical, emotional, and/or physical needs which could not be met in the regular classroom.
 Individual education plans (I.E.P.S.) are prepared to accommodate the offender’s special needs.

 Vocational Education Programs: The Louisiana Technical College Northwest Campus administers the vocational educational programs offered at DWCC.
 Certificates in specialized programs include Technical Competency Areas (TCA), Certificate of Technical Studies (CTS), or the entire curriculum to earn a technical diploma in the following fields is available:

 Mental Health/Social Services

-The DWCC Mental Health and Social Services Department provides a range of resources appropriate to the needs of the offender including individual and group counseling, family planning/counseling and parental education, and community services.
+The DWCC Mental Health and Social Services Department provides a range of resources appropriate to the needs of the offender including individual and group counseling, family planning/counseling, parental education, and community services.
 All counseling services are administered by a qualified mental health professional.
-Specialized treatment programs include the following: Crisis Intervention, Sex Offender Treatment, Anger Management, Parenting, and Substance Abuse Counseling,.
+Specialized treatment programs include the following: Crisis Intervention, Sex Offender Treatment, Anger Management, Parenting, and Substance Abuse Counseling.
 A contract psychiatrist and a licensed psychologist conduct triage psychiatric clinics for offenders with identified and diagnosed psychological disorders.
 The Mental Health Department also completes aftercare referrals to appropriate agencies for offenders who discharge with mental health needs.

 It is the mission of DWCC’s Medical Department to provide comprehensive health services for offenders.
 The department offers professional care and provides for a continuous systematic review of policy, procedure and practice to offer health services and education which will enhance the ability of the offender to successfully reintegrate into society upon release.
 Medical Services include: